nmerris/FinalProjectCleanup/README.md

 ## [Please see my github wiki for this web app!](https://github.com/nmerris/Student-Bot-5K/wiki)
 #### [Or go straight to the app live on Heroku](https://student-bot-5000.herokuapp.com/)

-_Please note that Heroku can sometimes have an exceedingly slow response time at first, so if the welcome page doesn't load on the first try, it should on the second try.
-After it 'wakes up' the pages should respond well._

 #### Note to anyone deploying this app to Heroku